-CCP's compensation philosophy is based on our belief in internal equity, market competitiveness, and good stewardship of our residents' health, property and happiness.

-To ensure internal equity, our goal is to internally rank our jobs and place jobs with like rankings together in pay grades.
+CCP's compensation philosophy is based on our belief in internal equity, market To ensure internal equity, our goal is to internally rank our jobs and place jobs with like rankings together in pay grades.
 Selected jobs may be compared to available market data to ensure that we can compete successfully for the best employees.

-∞ PAYROLL INFORMATION ∞
+No PAYROLL INFORMATION No